Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Experiments

-\Cref{fig:mmcl-ssl-finetuning-trajectory} shows the finetuning trajectory of three runs with different learning rates for a model pre-trained with $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ on the CC6M dataset.
-We observe that in all three runs, the model with the highest accuracy and an ASR $\le$ 5\% is an intermediate model in the finetuning trajectory and not the model at the end of the finetuning process.
-With continued finetuning, the model can both lose accuracy and see a gain in ASR, both of which are undesirable.
-Therefore, even if a cleaned model with decent accuracy and low ASR might exist for these models, for a practitioner, it is difficult to discern when to stop finetuning.
-Please refer to \Cref{sec:cleaning-trajectories-appendix} for cleaning trajectories on all explored hyperparameters.
+\Cref{fig:mmcl-ssl-finetuning-trajectory} shows the trajectories of three cleaning runs with different learning rates for a model trained using $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ on the CC6M dataset.
+We observe that in all three runs, the successfully cleaned model (high accuracy with a low ASR ($\le$ 5\%)) is an intermediate model in the trajectory, \textit{and not} the model at the end of the process.
+With continued finetuning, the model can both lose accuracy and gain ASR, both of which are undesirable.
+Therefore, it is difficult for a practitioner to discern when to stop the finetuning process to obtain a clean model.

+Therefore, the practicality of using CleanCLIP also depends on the pre-training objective of the model. \Cref{sec:cleaning-trajectories-appendix} shows the cleaning trajectories for all explored hyperparameters.

-\paragraph{Cleaning under Non-ideal Conditions} CleanCLIP assumes that the finetuning data is completely free of poisoned datapoints.
+\paragraph{Dependence of CleanCLIP on the Ideal Condition of the Dataset} CleanCLIP assumes that the cleaning data is entirely free of poisoned datapoints.
 In practice, this assumption can be violated even when considerable care is taken to ensure it.
-To simulate this real-world situation, we finetune models using cleaning data that has a few poisoned datapoints, specifically 5 and 10 poisoned datapoints out of 100K finetuning samples.
-Note that, these datasets are still 10$\times$ and 5$\times$ cleaner than the pre-training dataset respectively (in terms of the poisoning percentage). \Cref{fig:CC6M-cleaning-plots-slight-poison} shows the scatter plot of the Top-1 zero-shot Imagenet validation set accuracy and the ASR at the end of each finetuning epoch for the models pre-trained on the CC6M dataset.
-We only show the finetuning with $\mathcal{L}^{ft}_{\text{MMCL}} + \mathcal{L}^{ft}_{\text{SSL}}$.
-We observe that having just 5 poisoned datapoints in the cleaning dataset severely weakens CleanCLIP for both the pre-training objectives.
-However for models pre-trained with $\mathcal{L}^{pre}_{\text{MMCL}}$ alone, we found cleaned models that maintain the original model's accuracy and achieve around 30-50\% ASR.
+To simulate this real-world situation, we clean models using data with a few poisoned datapoints, specifically 5 and 10 poisoned datapoints in the 100K cleaning datapoints.
+Note that these datasets are still, respectively, 10$\times$ and 5$\times$ cleaner than the original training dataset, illustrating a situation where the cleaning data is much cleaner than the training dataset but still not perfect.